what to netflix and chill to this holiday season

 3. Friday Night Lights

-In the US, calling Friday Night Lights a hidden gem is akin to saying the same of EastEnders to a household in Dagenham.
-Ostensibly the story of a high school football team, one of the most consistently brilliant TV casts ever collated (Connie Britton, Jesse Plemons, Kyle Chandler etc) plus a certain type of teen emotional drama means that there is no show more likely to make you invest in all five seasons.
+Ostensibly the story of a high school football team, the show features one of the most consistently brilliant TV casts ever united.
+A certain type of teen emotional drama means that there is no series more likely to make you invest in all five seasons.

 4. Top Of The Lake